 The FLSA not only upholds overtime standards throughout the US but also investigates claims of unpaid overtime and other labor standards violations.
 An overtime dispute lawyer in Palm Springs is a great resource if you are sure that your employer owes you overtime they have yet to pay.
 The statute of limitations or time limit for FLSA claims is two years.
 So if you are wondering, “how far back can I sue for overtime?”
 The answer is two years.

-Can I Sue My Job for Not Paying Me Overtime?
+Can I Sue My Employer for Not Paying Me For Overtime Work?

 If your work for an employer aligns with the state’s definition of overtime, you have the right to expect fair overtime pay according to your employment agreement and applicable laws.
 If your employer refuses or fails to pay overtime as required, an overtime dispute lawyer in Palm Springs can help you determine the best approach to resolving the situation.
 A formal demand to your employer may be enough, or it may be necessary to work with your overtime dispute lawyer in Palm Springs to initiate an FLSA claim.